 What is Epic Games?

 Epic Games is a videogame maker that is responsible for Infinity Blade, Gears of War, and the Fortnite gaming franchises.
-There’s been no announcements for Epic Games stock IPO as of February 2021.
+There have been no announcements for Epic Games stock IPO as of April 2021.
 Founder and CEO Tim Sweeney has said little about filing for a public offering.